 Automating repetitive jobs

 Choose the right technology to make your work more easy and interesting.
 Repetitive jobs can and must be automated.
-This to ensure the tasks are performed correct and complete every time and to reduce the costs.
+This to ensure the tasks are performed correctly and complete every time and to reduce the costs.
 Use these frameworks combined with a continuous build environment to maximize the agility of your development environment.

 Good design and excellent technology are the enablers of the agility of your development environment.
 Make sure you choose the right technology and the right design and not the most complex and cutting edge.
 This means that the choices you make have to comply with the principles: understandable and working.
 The choices you make have to support business value and not just the curiosity of the technology expert.
-With the right design and the right technology you are able to develop and deliver fast with higher quality.
+With the right design and the right technology, you are able to develop and deliver fast with higher quality.